-The first stage of initial check is carried out by the managing editor to assess：
+The first review step is an initial check of the submitted manuscript carried out by the managing editor to assess:

-★ the suitability of the manuscript to the scope of the journal;
+★ the suitability of the manuscript with regards to the scope of the journal;

 ★ the similarity between the manuscript and existing literature by iThenticate.

-Eligible manuscripts are assigned to an Academic Editor (The Academic Editor is usually the Editor-in-Chief, and sometimes the Editor-in-Chief assigns another Editorial Board member or a Guest Editor as the Academic Editor for certain submissions.) who has no conflicts of interest with any authors of the manuscript.
+Eligible manuscripts are assigned to an Academic Editor who is usually an Editor-in-Chief.
+In some cases, an Editor-in-Chief may appoint another Editorial Board Member, a Guest Editor, or another expert who is active in this field as the Academic Editor after they disclose conflicts of interest according to the Checklist.
 The Academic Editor evaluates the manuscript regarding its novelty, scientific soundness, ethical issues, etc. If the Academic Editor finds that the manuscript may not be of sufficient quality to go through the normal peer review process, or that the subject of the manuscript may not be appropriate for the journal’s scope, the manuscript will be rejected with no further processing.
-The qualified manuscript is passed on to experts for peer review.
+Accepted manuscripts are then assigned to experts for detailed peer review.

 The journal adopts a single-blind peer review model.
 All manuscripts accepted by the journal have undergone a rigorous and thorough review (except for some Editorials released by the Editors).
 Single-blind peer review means that reviewers know the identities of authors, but the identities of reviewers are hidden from authors.

-After initial check, the editorial office invites experts in the relevant field to review the manuscript.
-See how these reviewers are selected at Peer Review Policy.
+After initial check, the experts in the relevant field are invited to review the manuscript.
+Details of reviewer selection are available at Peer Review Policy.

-Generally, the reviewer is required to complete review work within 14 days after accepting the review invitations.
+The reviewer is generally required to complete the review within 14 days of accepting the invitation.
 The reviewer will assess the scientific validity, novelty and significance, etc., of the manuscript, and write a review report which consists of their specific comments and an overall recommendation (“Acceptance”, “Minor Revision”, “Major Revision” or “Rejection”).